Siege of Nubl and al-Zahraa: The siege

 On 8 January 2015, a new rebel offensive, led by the al-Nusra Front, was launched against Nubl and Al-Zahraa.
-The first attack wave succeeded in breaking the first defensive line in both East Nubl and South Al-Zahraa in the factory area and lasted during the night.
-The attack was repelled by NDF and Hezbollah troops leading to the death of 14 rebels and 11 pro-government fighters.
-The rebels also lost four tanks, three of which were seized.
+The first attack wave succeeded in breaking the first defensive line in both East Nubl and South Al-Zahraa, in the industrial area, and persisted overnight.
+The attack was repelled by National Defence Forces (NDF) and Hezbollah troops, ultimately resulting in the deaths of 14 rebels and 11 pro-government fighters.
+The rebels also lost four tanks, three of which were captured.
 Before being forced to retreat from the eastern part of Nubl, the rebels managed to capture the town's first and second roundabouts.
-During the fighting, a series of air raids reportedly destroyed rebel reinforcement convoys coming from Al-Maayer.
+During the fighting, a series of air raids reportedly destroyed rebel reinforcement convoys coming from al-Maayer.
 The next day, according to pro-government sources, a second attack was also repelled.
 By 14 January, the military secured Nubl and claimed that al-Nusra suffered 250 dead during the offensive.

-In mid-February, the Syrian Arab Army and its allies launched a major offensive in the northern Aleppo countryside, with the aim of cutting the last rebel supply routes into Aleppo city, and relieving the rebel siege of Nubl and Al-Zahraa.
-They quickly captured several villages, but bad weather conditions and an inability to call up reinforcements stalled the government offensive.
-A few days later, the rebels launched a counter-offensive, retaking two of four positions they had lost to Syrian government forces.
+In mid-February 2015, the Syrian Army and its allies launched a major offensive in the northern Aleppo countryside, with the aim of cutting the last rebel supply routes into Aleppo city and relieving the rebel siege of Nubl and Al-Zahraa.
+They quickly captured several villages, but bad weather conditions and an inability to call up reinforcements stalled the offensive.
+A few days later, the rebels launched a counter-offensive, retaking two of the four positions they had lost to government forces.

 During the fighting in February 2015, 18 members of the Iraqi Shiite militant group Harakat Hezbollah al-Nujaba were reportedly killed while defending Nubl and Al-Zahraa.

 On 17 April 2015, the NDF and Hezbollah recaptured the al-Ma'amel industrial area and by 19 April, Syrian government sources reported that 44 rebels and 12 soldiers had been killed.
-From October, the Iranian Air Force began to airdrop supplies for Nubl and al-Zahraa using two Lockheed C-130 Hercules.
+Beginning in October, the Iranian Air Force began to airdrop supplies for Nubl and al-Zahraa using two C-130 Hercules transports.